pritish31/pritish31/README.md

 ### 🏫 Education

-🔭 I recently worked on resolving employee record inconsistencies for JerseySTEM using AppSheet, SQL, and Power BI, which resulted in an 11% reduction in inefficiencies.
+🔭 I recently worked on resolving employee record inconsistencies for JerseySTEM using AppSheet, SQL, and Looker, which resulted in an 11% reduction in inefficiencies.
 🌱 I graduated in January 2024 with a Master of Science in **Data Science** from the University at Buffalo.
 👯 I'm open to collaborating on projects involving data analysis, building machine learning pipelines, or any innovative software solutions.
 💬 Ask me about anything related to **Python, R, SQL, PostgreSQL, Power BI, Tableau**, AppSheet, Data Science, **Machine Learning, LLms and GenAI**.